Sérgio Dias Branco: Journals

 From 2010 to 2019, he was one of the editors of Cinema: Journal of Philosophy and the Moving Image.
 He co-edits Conversations: The Journal of Cavellian Studies, the only academic journal dedicated to the study and discussion of Stanley Cavell’s work.

 Affiliations

 He was elected for the Direction Board of the Association of Moving Image Researchers (AIM) between 2014 and 2020 and its president between 2018 and 2020.
 Branco is also a member of the Working-Class Studies Association since 2017 and of the European Network for Cinema and Media Studies and the Society for Cinema and Media Studies since 2011 and 2009, respectively.

 Religion

 A lay member of the Order of Preachers, Branco is a devout Catholic.
 He was received into the Lay Fraternity of Saint Dominic in Porto in 2012 and made his perpetual profession as a lay Dominican in 2017, in a Mass presided by the then Master of the Order, Bruno Cadoré, in Fatima.

-Branco is a regular contributor for Pontos SJ, the portal of the Jesuits in Portugal.
+Branco was a regular contributor for Pontos SJ, the portal of the Jesuits in Portugal.

+Since 2022, he coordinates Terra da Fraternidade.
+It is described as “an independent and inclusive space for meeting and intervention in the religious sphere, powered by voices from different traditions and spiritualities that fight for social progress”.